CHIN 7013EX - Translation and Interpreting Internship

 General Course Information

-Course Code CHIN 7013EX Course Translation and Interpreting Internship Coordinating Unit Centre for Asian Studies Term Semester 1 Level Postgraduate Coursework Location/s External Units 3 Contact Up to 9 hours per week for 10 weeks, or accumulated 90 hours during the teaching weeks of the semester Available for Study Abroad and Exchange N Prerequisites A minimum of 4 CHIN 7xxx courses successfully completed in the MA(ITTC) program, or otherwise approved by the course coordinator Incompatible CHIN 5015 Assumed Knowledge Fluency in both Chinese and English Restrictions Available to M.A.(Int,Trans & Transc Comm) , G Dip InterpTrnsltn & TrnscultComm students only Course Description This course offers valuable learning to students from both Chinese and English speaking backgrounds, to enhance their translation and interpreting expertise in an up to 90-hour supervised practicum.
-This unit consists of three components: (1) observation of a practitioner approaching particular translation and/or interpreting tasks; (2) simulated work experience; and (3) work experience at an institution approved by the course co-ordinator.
+Course Code CHIN 7013EX Course Translation and Interpreting Internship Coordinating Unit Centre for Asian Studies Term Semester 1 Level Postgraduate Coursework Location/s External Units 3 Contact 84 hours total Available for Study Abroad and Exchange Prerequisites Students who have successfully completed and/or are undertaking a translation course concurrently Incompatible CHIN 5015 Assumed Knowledge Fluency in both Chinese and English Restrictions Available to M.A.(Int,Trans & Transc Comm) , G Dip InterpTrnsltn & TrnscultComm students only Course Description This course offers valuable learning to students from both Chinese and English speaking backgrounds, to enhance their translation and interpreting expertise in an 84-hour supervised practicum.
+This unit consists of three components: (1) observation of a practitioner approaching particular translation and/or interpreting tasks; (2) simulated work experience; and (3) work experience at an institution assigned and/or approved by the co-ordinator.
 Upon completion of this course, students are expected to (1) have accumulated competence, confidence and experience adequate for a future career in professional translation and interpreting; and (2) have developed an in-depth understanding of, and a clear conviction for the career of a professional translator and interpreter.
-Successful completion of the translation & interpreting internship is compulsory for meeting NAATI requirement for siting its accreditation tests in translation and interpreting in Chinese and English.
+Successful completion of the translation & interpreting internship is compulsory for recommendation for NAATI tests in translation and interpreting.

 Course Coordinator: Dr Ning Zhang